Producer Rights Denmark (PRD)

 13.2 The CEO handles the day-to-day operations of the Organisation.

-13.3 The Organisation will be bound by the joint signatures of the chairman or deputy chairman and the CEO.
+13.3 The Organisation will be bound by the joint signatures of the Chair or Deputy Chair and the CEO.
 The board may grant powers of procuration.

 §14: Capital and liability of the Organisation